aligator/NeoPixelBusGfx/README.md

 Adafruit_GFX-compatible library for NeoPixelBus library.
 It supports everything which is supported by NeoPixelBus.
 Requires NeoPixelBus and Adafruit_GFX libraries.

 * Note that not all examples are converted currently.
-* Note that NeoPixelBrightnessBus is currently not supported.

 After downloading, rename folder to 'NeoPixelBusGfx' and install in Arduino Libraries folder.
 Restart Arduino IDE, then open File->Sketchbook->Library->NeoPixelBusGfx->matrixtest sketch.